Last updated on February 11, 2020

 On May 24, 2011, police responded to calls reporting gunfire on a quiet street in Newark, New Jersey.
-Inside the basement apartment, the found a young man slumped over from several gunshot wounds.
-He was already deceased and at the time, his life and accomplishments were unknown to the officers.
+Inside the basement apartment, they found a young man slumped over with several fatal gunshot wounds.
 His name was Robert DeShaun Peace (1971-2011).
-He was 30 years old.
-Following his death, his short and tragic life began to come to light with the publication of this memoir by his former college roommate and friend, Jeff Hobbs, and even Hollywood.
-On October 6, 2014, Antoine Fuqua, the director of the award-winning ‘Training Day’, announced that he would direct a biopic about Peace.
+He was thirty years old.
+Following his death, friend and former college roommate Jeff Hobbs published this memoir of the time he spent with Peace at Yale University.
+On October 6, 2014, Antoine Fuqua, the director of the award-winning ‘Training Day’, announced plans to direct a biopic about Peace.

 But just who was Robert DeShaun Peace?
-He was born in East Orange, New Jersey and defied the odds, leaving the inner-city to graduate a degree in molecular biochemistry from Yale University.
+Well, he was born in East Orange, New Jersey and defied the odds, leaving the inner-city to graduate with a degree in molecular biochemistry from Yale University.
 He was raised by a single mother and struggled with his feelings toward his father, who was incarcerated for the majority of his son’s life.
-Fate and luck combined to give the young man for East Orange a golden opportunity to attend Yale University.
-And it was here that he and Hobbs formed the friendship that produced this interesting yet tragic story of a brilliant young man.
-Peace was described as nearly a genius in the things that he did and his life even took him as far as Croatia.
-Sadly, he would return to the very streets he sought to escape which would later claim his life.
+Fate and luck combined to give the young man from East Orange a golden opportunity.
+And it was at Yale that he and Hobbs formed the friendship that produced this interesting yet tragic story of a brilliant mind taken far too soon.
+Peace has been described as genius in the things that he did.
+Doors continued to open for him and life took him as far away as Croatia which produces some amusing anecdotes in the book.
+As I read through it, I felt that the sky truly was the limit for him.
+Post-graduation, he makes a fateful decision that sadly changes everything.
+Robert decided to return to the very neighborhood he sought to escape.

 Peace’s return to Newark and the actions that lead to his death force us to question why is it that an Ivy league graduate returned to the very streets which threatened his daily existence and engaged in activities that are prone to end in incarceration or even death?
-Typically, graduates of Yale go on to bigger and better things.
-Peace is no longer with us to give us an explanation and we can only speculate as to where he saw his life heading.
-If he had lived and followed down the path of molecular biochemistry, perhaps he would be a Nobel Peace Prize winner.
-His untimely death speaks to us all reminding us of the shortness of life and the value of a great mind.
-With this book, Hobbs has done a great service to the life and memory of an exceptionally gifted young man.
+Typically, graduates of Yale move on to cushy jobs in corporate America with well-paying salaries.
+And molecular biochemistry is far from a layman’s trade.
+There will remain many what if questions surrouding his life.
+He is no longer with us to explain his actions so we can only speculate as to where he saw his life heading.
+Had he lived, perhaps he would have eventually earned the Noble Peace Prize or possibly much more.